 - Preheat oven to 400F/200C.

-- Combine the soy sauce, rice vinegar, Agave Nectar, garlic, sesame oil, and Sriracha sauce in a small sauce pan and start to cook over the lowest-possible heat to simmer and reduce the sauce.
+- Combine the soy sauce, rice vinegar, sweetener, garlic, sesame oil, and Sriracha Sauce (affiliate link) in a small sauce pan and start to cook over the lowest-possible heat to simmer and reduce the sauce.

-- Remove the skin from the chicken and then use a sharp knife or kitchen shears to trim the chicken, cutting away all visible fat and cutting out the pocket of fat on the back side of each thigh.
+- Remove the skin from the chicken and then use a sharp knife or kitchen shears to trim the chicken, cutting away visible fat (as much as desired) and cutting out the pocket of fat on the back side of each thigh.
 (I freeze those chicken scraps and use them for homemade chicken stock.)